jasongrier/hem-mono/README.md

 Any sites and apps somehow connected to HEM all in one place.

-## Getting started
+## Installation

         npm i

-### Website
+## Overview of commands

+### Start a project for local dev

-        npm start site [folder-name]
+        npm start my-project

-### Electron
+### Start the virtual MIDI tunnel

-        npm start app [folder-name]
+        npm start midi

-## Test

-        npm test site [folder-name]

-        ––or––
+### Run automated tests in a project

-        npm test app [folder-name]
+        npm test my-project

-## Build
+### Build a project

-        npm run build site [folder-name]
+        npm run task build

-        ––or––
+### Lint a project

+        npm run task lint my-project

+### Lint all projects

+        npm run task lint-all

+### Run automated tests in all projects

-        npm run build app [folder-name]
+        npm run task test-all

 _Note: ATTOW the build task does not work.
-For sites, it is sufficient to run the start command and upload the contents of the `dist` directory to your server._
+It is sufficient to run the start command and upload the contents of the `dist` directory to your server, however, React will not be in production mode._

-## Active Projects / Sanity Checks

-(In the case that core changes are made to the repository, framework, or common files, these projects _must_ be manually checked.
-Just cut and paste the commands below and see they still runs.)

-1. `npm start app midst`
-1. `npm start app midst-player`
-1. `npm start app seurat`
-1. `npm start site jasongrier`
-1. `npm start site midst-journal`
+## Virtual MIDI tunnel